Wednesday, September 28, 2011

 Tracy, taking the rings:

-The wedding ring is the outward and visible sign of an inward and spiritual grace, signifying to all the uniting of this man and woman in holy matrimony, through the Church of Jesus Christ our Lord.
+The wedding ring is the outward and visible sign of an inward and spiritual grace, signifying to all the uniting of this man and woman in holy matrimony, through the Church of Jesus Christ our Lord.Bless, O Lord, the giving of these rings, that they who wear them may abide in thy peace, and continue in thy favor; through Jesus Christ our Lord.
+Amen.

-In token and pledge of our constant faith and abiding love, with this ring I thee wed, in the name of the Father, and of the Son, and of the Holy Spirit.
+(prompted, line by line, by Tracy):In token and pledge of our constant faith and abiding love, with this ring I thee wed, in the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.

-DECLARATION OF MARRIAGE
+DECLARATION OF MARRIAGETracy to guests:

 Forasmuch as Jennifer and Michael have consented together in holy wedlock, and have witnessed the same before God and this company, and thereto have pledged their faith each to the other, and have declared the same by joining hands and by giving and receiving rings; I pronounce that they are husband and wife together, in the name of the Father, and of the Son, and of the Holy Spirit.
 Those whom God hath joined together, let no one put asunder.
-Amen.
+Amen.Jen and Michael kiss, then turn and face the guests.

-May I present Mr. and Mrs. Michael and Jennifer Waters.
+Tracy to guests:May I present Mr. and Mrs. Michael and Jennifer Waters.

-(Applause) (At least I hope so)
+(Applause) (At least I hope so)...there was. :)

 It was a beautiful ceremony.
 From there, after a little milling around, and the witnesses signing the certificate and pictures being taken, we all headed to an elegant local restaurant called "Legends" were a dozen or so of us dined wonderfully, thanks to my Mom and Dad's generosity.
 I had a delicious chicken dinner... can't remember exactly... and then we tasted their famous cakes for dessert.
 A few presents and cards were opened... and then our magical day was almost done.
 My family came over to the house to say goodbye, and I loved that very much.
 We tried to sort out my stuff from theirs as best we could, and we did pretty well.
 A sewing kit and my wedding shoes got left with us. :)